 The American Stock Exchange requires us to meet minimum financial requirements in order to maintain our listing.
-We have received notices from the American Stock Exchange that we do not meet each of Section 1003(a)(ii) of the American Stock Exchange Company Guide with shareholders' equity of less than \$4,000,000 and losses from continuing operations and/or net losses in three out of our four most recent fiscal years and Section 1003(a)(iii) of the American Stock Exchange Company Guide with shareholders' equity less than \$6,000,000 and losses from continuing operations and/or net losses in the five most recent fiscal years.
+We have received notices from the American Stock Exchange that we do not meet each of Section 1003(a)(ii) of the American Stock Exchange Company Guide with shareholders' equity of less than \$4,000,000 and losses from continuing operations and/or net losses in three out of our four most recent fiscal years and Section 1003(a)(iii) of the American Stock Exchange Company Guide with shareholders' equity less than \$6,000,000 and losses from continuing operations and/or net losses in three out of our four most recent fiscal years and Section 1003(a)(iii) of the American Stock Exchange Company Guide with shareholders' equity less than \$6,000,000 and losses from continuing operations and/or net losses in the five most recent fiscal years.
 We had submitted a plan to the American Stock Exchange discussing how we intended to regain compliance with the continued listing requirements.
 The American Stock Exchange had accepted our plan and had given us until March 1, 2008 to effectuate the plan and regain compliance with the continued listing requirements.
 On March 12, 2008, the American Stock Exchange notified us that we have regained compliance with the continued listing requirements.
 As of March 31, 2008, we believe that we continue to be in compliance with the American Stock Exchange's continued listing requirements.
 However, if we are unable to continue to be in compliance with the continued listing requirements, it is possible that we will be delisted.
 If we are delisted from the American Stock Exchange, our common stock likely will become a "penny stock."
-In general, regulations of the SEC define a "penny stock" to be an equity security that is not listed on a national securities exchange or the NASDAO Stock Market and that has a market price of less than \$5.00 per share or with an exercise price of less than \$5.00 per share, subject to certain exceptions.
+In general, regulations of the SEC define a "penny stock" to be an equity security that is not listed on a national securities exchange or the NASDAQ Stock Market and that has a market price of less than \$5.00 per share or with an exercise price of less than \$5.00 per share, subject to certain exceptions.
 If our common stock becomes a penny stock, additional sales practice requirements would be imposed on broker-dealers that sell such securities to persons other than certain qualified investors.
 For transactions involving a penny stock, unless exempt, a broker-dealer must make a special suitability determination for the purchaser and receive the purchaser's written consent to the transaction prior to the sale.
 In addition, the rules on penny stocks require delivery, prior to and after any penny stock transaction, of disclosures required by the SEC.